SAP-samples/integration-mcp-gateway/README.md

 > [!NOTE]
 > All these APIs are mock APIs publicly hosted for trial.
 They can be used to create a composed API via Business Data Graph, as detailed in this exercise.

-**Goal:** Select most reliable supplier for each material taking into consideration the risk associated with a location of the plant, stock levels of the material at a plant and physical distance of the plant from delivery location.

----

 ![MCP Scenario Diagram](./tutorials/composed-mcp-server/resources/screenshots/MCP_Scenario_Diagram.jpg)